3arthqu4ke/headlessmc/README.md

 [![Docker Image Size](https://badgen.net/docker/size/3arthqu4ke/headlessmc?icon=docker&label=image%20size)](https://hub.docker.com/r/3arthqu4ke/headlessmc/)
 ![Github last-commit](https://img.shields.io/github/last-commit/3arthqu4ke/HeadlessMc)

 > :warning: HeadlessMc will not allow you to play without having bought Minecraft!
+Accounts will always be validated.
+Offline accounts can only be used to run the game headlessly in CI/CD pipelines.

 HeadlessMc allows you to launch Minecraft from the command line.
 It is also able to instrument the game: before launch the bytecode of the games libraries can be modified.
 HeadlessMc aims to use this feature to